-Section 11.
+Section 10.
 Miscellaneous.

 A. Choice of Law and Venue.
 Notwithstanding anything to the contrary in this Agreement, this Agreement shall be deemed entered into and performable solely in Texas and, with the exception of matters governed exclusively by federal law, shall be governed by and construed and interpreted in accordance with the laws of the State of Texas that apply to contracts executed in and performed entirely within the State of Texas, without reference to any rules of conflict of laws.
-Neither Party waives primary jurisdiction as a defense; provided that any court suits regarding this Agreement shall be brought in a state or federal court located within Travis County, Texas, and the Parties hereby waive any defense of forum non-conveniens, except defenses under Tex.
+The Participant acknowledges that, to the extent it files a claim relating to ERCOT’s exercise of its responsibilities as the Independent Organization certified under PURA, the PUCT has exclusive jurisdiction over claims filed against ERCOT.
+Neither Party waives exclusive jurisdiction or primary jurisdiction as a defense; provided that any court suits regarding this Agreement, if allowed, shall be brought in a state, federal, or business court located within Travis County, Texas, and the Parties hereby waive any defense of forum non-conveniens.
+The Parties acknowledge that this Agreement constitutes a Major Transaction under Tex.
 Civ.
 Prac. & Rem.
-Code §15.002(b).
+Code § 15.020, and waive any argument to the contrary.

+B. No Waiver of Sovereign Immunity.
+ERCOT does not waive sovereign immunity by entering into this Agreement and specifically retains all immunities and all defenses available to it under the Constitution, the laws of the State of Texas, and the common law.

-B. Assignment.
+C. Assignment.

-(1) Notwithstanding anything herein to the contrary, a Party shall not assign or otherwise transfer all or any of its rights or obligations under this Agreement without the prior written consent of the other Party, which shall not be unreasonably withheld or delayed, except that a Party may assign or transfer its rights and obligations under this Agreement without the prior written consent of the other Party (if neither the assigning Party or the assignee is then in Default of any Agreement with ERCOT):
+(1) Notwithstanding anything herein to the contrary, a Party shall not assign or otherwise transfer all or any of its rights or obligations under this Agreement without the prior written consent of the other Party, which shall not be unreasonably withheld or delayed, except that a Party may assign or transfer its rights and obligations under this Agreement without the prior written consent of the other Party (if neither the assigning Party or the assignee is then in Default of any Agreement with ERCOT and if the assignment or transfer does not otherwise violate the Protocols or other applicable law):

 (a) Where any such assignment or transfer is to an Affiliate of the Party; or